-Should the Complainant find the Coordinator's resolution unsatisfactory, he/she may, within five (5) school days, file an appeal with the Executive Director or designee in accordance with the CMP Dispute Resolution Policy.
-In such cases, the Executive Director or designee will conduct a confidential review of the Complainant's appeal and render a final decision.
+Should the Complainant find the CMP Coordinator's resolution unsatisfactory, they may, within five (5) school days, file an appeal with the CMP Superintendent or designee in accordance with the CMP Dispute Resolution Policy.
+In such cases, the CMP Superintendent or designee will conduct a confidential review of the Complainant's appeal and render a final decision.